 Patient Comments Read 23 Comments

 Bulimia, also called bulimia nervosa, is an eating disorder.
-Someone with bulimia might binge on food and then vomit (also called purge) in a cycle of binging and purging.
+Someone with bulimia might binge on food and then vomit (purge) in a cycle of binging and purging.
 Binge eating refers to quickly eating large amounts of food over short periods of time.
-Purging involves forced vomiting or the misuse of laxatives, diet pills, diuretics (which control blood pressure by increasing urination), or other medications.
+Purging involves forced vomiting or the misuse of laxatives, diet pills, diuretics (which control blood pressure by increasing urination), or other medications due to a fear of gaining weight.
 It might also involve excessive exercise, dieting, or fasting in an attempt to lose weight that might be gained from eating food or binging.
 The bulimia sufferer might induce vomiting by putting their finger down their throat or by consuming a substance that causes vomiting, like syrup of ipecac.

 Affecting nearly 1% of people in the United States at sometime in their lifetime, bulimia affects millions of people, women more often than men.
 Other statistics about bulimia include its tendency to affect more than 3% of women and that its frequency of occurrence has doubled since the 1960s.

 The risks associated with bulimia are many.
 People with this or other eating disorders also often suffer from a personality disorder, substance abuse problem, or a mood problem, like depression or anxiety.